 - The decision of the Scientific Committee with respect to abstract acceptance and type of presentation (poster, flash or platform) will be final.

 Preparation of Abstracts:

-Accepted abstracts will be scored by the Scientific Committee and those accepted for oral platform or oral flash presentation are published in the society's official journal Childs' Nervous System.
+Accepted abstracts will be scored by the Scientific Committee and those accepted for oral platform or oral flash presentation are published in the society’s official journal Childs’ Nervous System.
+Oral poster presentations will be listed with a title and presenter in the Childs’ Nervous System journal.
 As there will be no editing of the abstracts prior to scoring, authors are required to avoid typing errors, misordering of names, incorrect spelling etc. as these create a negative impression for reviewers.

 - Category: A main category (see here) that is relevant for your abstract must be selected during the submission process.
 The Scientific Committee reserves the right to change the category during the abstract assessment process.